syncfusion-content/maui-docs/MAUI/Shimmer/custom-view.md

 ## Shimmer view

-You can customize the `ShimmerView` using the `CustomView` property of `SfShimmer` and also you can change shape of the shimmer wave by using the property `ShapeType`.
+You can customize the `ShimmerView` using the `CustomView` property of `SfShimmer`, and also you can change the shape of the shimmer wave using the property `ShapeType`.

 {% tabs %}